Civic HealthTech Innovation Zone (CHI-Zone)

 Liverpool City Region Life Sciences Investment Zone Project

-Led by the University of Liverpool’s Civic Health Innovation Labs (CHIL), CHI-Zone will spearhead the use of artificial intelligence (AI) and other data-driven technologies to transform healthcare, social care and wellness – raising international visibility and driving exports.
+Led by the University of Liverpool’s Civic Health Innovation Labs (CHIL), the CHI-Zone will spearhead the use of artificial intelligence (AI) and other data-driven technologies to transform health and social care – raising international visibility and driving exports from the Liverpool City Region (LCR).

 It will build on regional strengths to support innovations in:

-• Mental Health: Training AIs to support mental wellbeing, including in the workplace, deliver digital therapies and better integrate mental and physical healthcare to meet rising demand.
+- Mental Health: Supporting the development of XR applications to support mental wellbeing - delivering digital therapies and better integrating mental and physical healthcare to meet rising demand.

-• Pressure-resistant Health and Social Care: Shaping technologies that support vulnerable people at home, preventing hospital admissions and improving use of NHS and social care services.
+- Pressure-resistant Health and Social Care: Shaping technologies that support vulnerable people at home, preventing hospital admissions and improving the quality of care provided and experienced by people who deliver or access social care services.

 Contact: chizone@liverpool.ac.uk